akruszewski/gibl/manuscript/chapter4.md

   #:prefab)
 ```

-`peer-context-data` contains all information needed for a single peer:
+`peer-context-data` contains all the information needed for a single peer:

 ```racket
 (struct peer-context-data